Can I time the markets?

-The idea behind DCA is a simple one: Instead of trying to “time the market” — and potentially buying or selling at the wrong time — you invest a set amount of money at regular intervals.
-This means that you automatically buy more shares when prices drop and fewer when prices rise.
-When you compare the higher and lower share prices you’ve paid over time with the number of shares you’ve accumulated, you may see an interesting trend develop: The average cost per share may be lower than the average price per share.
+The idea behind dollar cost averaging, or DCA, is a simple one: Instead of trying to time the market you invest a pre-determined amount of money according to a pre-determined schedule.
+This means that you automatically buy more shares when prices drop, and conversely fewer when prices rise.
+When you compare the higher and lower share prices you’ve paid over time with the number of shares you’ve accumulated, you should see an interesting trend develop: your average cost per share is lower than the mean average price per share during the same period.